Teresa de Jesús

 Teresa de Jesús is a Spanish television mini-series produced by Televisión Española and broadcast in its Primera Cadena in 1984.
 Directed by Josefina Molina and written by Víctor García de la Concha, Carmen Martín Gaite and Molina herself, it stars Concha Velasco as Teresa of Avila.

-The 450 minutes eight episodes mini-series was also released as a 222 minutes feature film.
-It also exists a four episodes shortened version.
+The 450-minute, eight-episode miniseries was also released as a 222-minute feature film.
+It also exists in a four-episode shortened version.

 Premise

 It presents the life of Teresa of Avila, a Spanish saint, mystic, and doctor of the Roman Catholic Church, who was at one time proclaimed "patron saint of the Spanish race" by the Spanish government, and has been proposed on multiple occasions since her death to be an official patron saint of Spain.
 Its dialogue is in Spanish, but versions with English subtitles are available.
 The film stars Concha Velasco as Teresa.
 Also appearing are Gonzalo Abril as Lorenzo de Cepeda (Teresa's younger brother, 2/8 episodes), María Massip as Juana Suárez (Teresa's friend, 2/8 episodes), Francisco Rabal as Peter of Alcantara (1 episode), Héctor Alterio (1 episode), and Marina Saura as another nun (8 episodes).
 It tells the story of Teresa's life from age 23 (in the year 1538) until her death at age 67 (in 1582).